|

 of the Qing Dynasty.
 These emperors ruled as absolute monarchs throughout their reign, maintaining a centralized grip on the

-relied on a few of them as confidants, which gave them access to many court documents.
-In a few places, eunuchs wielded vast
+as Emperors often relied on a few of them as confidants, which gave them access to many court documents.
+In a few places,

-power; one of the most powerful eunuchs in Chinese history was Wei Zhongxian during the Ming Dynasty.
-Occasionally, other
+eunuchs wielded vast power; one of the most powerful eunuchs in Chinese history was Wei Zhongxian during the Ming Dynasty.

-nobles seized power as regents.
+Occasionally, other nobles seized power as regents.
 The actual area ruled by the Emperor of China varied from dynasty to dynasty.
-In some cases,

-such as during the Southern Song dynasty, political power in East Asia was effectively split among several governments; nonetheless,
+In some cases, such as during the Southern Song dynasty, political power in East Asia was effectively split among several

-succeeded to the throne.
-In some cases when the empress did not bear any children, the emperor would have a child with another
+throne.
+In some cases when the empress did not bear any children, the emperor would have a child with another of his many

-of his many wives (all children of the emperor were said also to be the children of the empress, regardless of birth mother).
+wives (all children of the emperor were said also to be the children of the empress, regardless of birth mother).
+In some

 there were wars of succession between rival sons.
 In an attempt to resolve after-death disputes, the emperor, while still